slackydev/Express/README.md

 - ❌ No strings (planned)
 - ❌ No classes (yet)
-- ❌ No general-purpose arrays (only `TIntArray` with hardcoded support)
 - ❌ No closures or anonymous functions
 - ❌ No nested functions
 - ❌ No imports/modules
+- ❌ Records lack proper handling (no direct assignment)
-- ⚠️ `print` is a statement, not a method
+- ⚠️ `print` is a limited statement for digits.
 - ⚠️ `try-except` works for escaping errors, but not for detailed exception handling

 ---